 Fall is complete with Pumpkin Spice Cinnamon Rolls!
 Oooey, gooey, and full of everything pumpkin, you’re gonna LOVE this spin on my regular Cinnamon Rolls.

 My mom gave me the baking gene, and if you’ve been following along with me, you know that she was pretty exceptional at her craft.
 I’m quite certain that she baked at least once a week, because she was active in her community and always seemed to be preparing for one church luncheon or another.
 Her gift of choice was a loaf of homemade bread or rolls, and a compliment was all the thanks she needed.

 Baking is one of my favorite hobbies, especially when it involves yeast.
 I love making bread and rolls the best.
 So when I woke up yesterday, and thought PUMPKIN CINNAMON ROLLS, I started editing my regular recipe, and pulled my Bosch Mixer out of the pantry.

-The changes I made for this recipe are the following:
+The changes I made (to my cinnamon roll recipe) for this recipe are the following:

 - I used brown sugar instead of granulated white sugar in the dough.

 - I subbed out oil for unsalted butter.

 - I added pumpkin to the dough.